Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 - To create an interactive dashboard that in intuitive for users and has help available.

-- A first attempt at using d3, dc and crossfilters for a data set i have chosen and styling the page in line with the data.
+- A first attempt at using d3, dc and crossfilters for a data set I have chosen and styling the page in line with the data.

 ### Customer goals